-- 14.1 Plain Clothes Allowance.
-Effective January 1, 2013, all-All Commanders will receive one (1) annual payment of four hundred dollars (\$400.00) as a clothing allowance.
-The allowance shall be increased to five hundred dollars (\$500.00) January 1, 2014 and six hundred dollars (\$600.00) January 1, 2015.
-This payment will be made annually in the first pay period of January or upon selection as a Commander. - 14.2 All Commanders will be furnished three (3) sets of the standard approved uniform. - 14.3 Cleaning Service.
-The County shall provide a dry cleaning service for all Commanders for cleaning of up to three (3) uniforms per week. - 14.4 Equipment shall be provided to each Commander as is provided by branch standards for uniformed and/or Command personnel. - 14.5 Commanders qualified to carry a duty weapon will be provided, for the purpose of training, one hundred (100) rounds of ammunition per month for hand guns.
-This does not include rounds issued for qualifying. - 14.6 All employees required by the County to use their private cars for official business, as directed by the County, shall be compensated at the current IRS mileage rate.
+14.1 Plain Clothes Allowance.
+All Commanders will receive one (1) annual payment of six hundred dollars (\$600.00).
+This payment will be made annually in the first pay period of January or upon selection as a Commander.

+14.2 All Commanders will be furnished three (3) sets of the standard approved uniform.

+14.3 Cleaning Service.
+The County shall provide a dry cleaning service for all Commanders for cleaning of up to three (3) uniforms per week.

+14.4 Equipment shall be provided to each Commander as is provided by branch standards for uniformed and/or Command personnel.

+14.5 Commanders qualified to carry a duty weapon will be provided, for the purpose of training, one hundred (100) rounds of ammunition per month for hand guns.
+This does not include rounds issued for qualifying.

+14.6 All employees required by the County to use their private cars for official business, as directed by the County, shall be compensated at the current IRS mileage rate.
 Maximum use shall be made by the County of County-owned vehicles in order to avoid use of employees' cars.
-Compensation shall not be made for employees traveling from home to work and return. - 14.7 The Employer will replace County equipment and uniforms damaged or destroyed including normal wear and tear while on duty.
+Compensation shall not be made for employees traveling from home to work and return.

+14.7 The Employer will replace County equipment and uniforms damaged or destroyed including normal wear and tear while on duty.
 The Employer will replace corrective lenses and hearing aids damaged or destroyed while the employee is on duty.
 The Employer will replace other authorized personal items damaged or destroyed beyond normal wear and tear while on duty.
-Personal items will be authorized for purposes of this section if (1) the employee has notified the Employer in writing that he/she intends to carry the item on duty; and (2) the Employer has given authorization to carry the item.
+Personal items will be authorized for purposes of this Section if (1) the employee has notified the Employer in writing that he/she intends to carry the item on duty; and (2) the Employer has given authorization to carry the item.
 The Employer shall act on the matter within twenty-one (21) calendar days from the date the personal item was brought to the Employer's attention.
-The employee shall assist the Employer in securing restitution or indemnification through the courts. - 14.8 Vehicle Use Policy.
+The employee shall assist the Employer in securing restitution or indemnification through the courts.

+14.8 Vehicle Use Policy.
 Non-patrol vehicles shall be subject to availability based on the operational needs of the Sheriff's Office.
 Vehicles funded by outside sources shall be exempt from the allocation process.
 The Sheriff shall determine the number of cars available for takehome use and/or pool use.
-The parties agree to reopen this Agreement should the Sheriff propose any change in the present vehicle usage policy. - 14.9 Custody Commander Parking.
-The County shall provide four uncovered reserved parking spaces in the North Parking Lot at the Law Enforcement Center for four Custody Commanders at no cost to the employee.
+The parties agree to reopen this Agreement should the Sheriff propose any change in the present vehicle usage policy.

+14.9 Corrections Commander Parking.
+The County shall provide five uncovered reserved parking spaces in the North Parking Lot at the Law Enforcement Center for four Corrections Commanders at no cost to the employee.

-ARTICLE 15 SENIORITY
+ARTICLE 15.
+SENIORITY